quothbonney/weilang/README.md

 - **Audio Settings** - Configure TTS preferences
 - **Generation Modes** - Control AI example complexity
 - **Model Selection** - Choose between different LLM models

+### Cloud Sync with R2
+You can back up your study progress to a Cloudflare R2 bucket.
+Configure the `CLOUDFLARE_R2_*` variables in `.env` and use the `CloudSyncService` to upload or restore your `words.json` file.
+This keeps your progress in sync across devices.

 ## 🧪 Development